The Great Salt Bowl – Chapter 3

 “Come on, Mel,” I said.
 “One weekend of babysitting will not make a big difference.
 You’ll get what — twenty, thirty dollars?
 You’re stealing pocket change from teenagers.
 I need my best friend this weekend.”

 Silence.
 I had one more tool in my back pocket.
-I’d really thought she wanted to come, but was trying to sound good for her sister.

 “You gave me a rain check the last time I asked you to hang out.
 I’m calling it in.”